The Problem

 Translate

-Turn the brief's findings into something your team can build from and your stakeholders can act on — a structured white paper, a system architecture, a strategy document that holds up under scrutiny.
+Turn the brief into something your team can build from — a white paper, a system architecture, a strategy document.
+Whatever investors, partners, or engineers need to evaluate the direction and move forward.

-White paper · Architecture doc · Strategy brief
+White paper · Framework design · Strategy brief

 Guide